-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, social media and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Capel-le-Ferne Primary School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Capel-le-Ferne Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2021 and EYFS 2021 Capel-le-Ferne Primary School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found in the Safeguarding page of the staff "sharepoint" area.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, Curriculum Leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, social media and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - The Galaxy Trust uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - The Galaxy Trust recognises the specific risks that can be posed by mobile and smart technology, including mobile phones, cameras and wearable technology.
+In accordance with KCSIE 2021 and EYFS 2021.
+The Galaxy Trust has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found in the Resource section of My Concern and school websites.